SHUR1K-N/Flipper-Zero-Sub-GHz-Jamming-Files/README.md

 ## Usage
 Add these files to `/subghz/` on your Flipper Zero (preferrably in a new directory named "Jamming"), and access them using the Sub-GHz application.

-**DON'T** download these files as a ZIP or use `git clone`.
-You have to click on *each* file here, then right-click on "Raw" and then "Save as link" or else you'll have parsing errors.

 #### Complete guide: https://thecomputernoob.com/flipper-zero-jamming

 ## Disclaimer